jcolomb/gintonic-blog/text/survey_analysis_report2.md

 We collected the feedback from 51 neuroscientists presented with two initial template drafts (see Fig. 1), analyzed their responses, and built an updated template (see Fig. 4 and https://doi.org/10.5281/zenodo.3987767 to download the templates).
-This new template takes three levels of projects organization into account (laboratory, project, and experiment), while staying fairly simple and flexible.
+This new template takes three levels of projects organization into account (experiment, project, and laboratory), while staying fairly simple and flexible.
-This blog ends by outlining the GIN-tonic application, that brings some technical solution (based on the git submodule technology) to add flexibility and ease of use to the template.
+This blog ends by outlining the GIN-Tonic application, that brings some technical solution (based on the git submodule technology) to add flexibility and ease of use to the template.

 # The survey